Get the most out of the Wild Atlantic Way

-Many tourists will need to use a car hire service once they land in Ireland.
+Many tourists will need to use a car hire service to plan the ultimate road trip along the Wild Atlantic Way..
 CARHIRE.ie has located dotted along the Wild Atlantic Way including airports, car rental Cork airport, Dublin airport, Shannon airport, Knock airport and Kerry airport, as well as Galway, Cork and Sligo.
 And remember, we have a vehicle for every road trip, no matter the demands.
 For a road trip of this length, it is important to focus on comfort, and hire a car that you will enjoy spending time in, ideally with a fantastic music system.

 Circle the far north at Malin Head

 Malin Head is Ireland’s northernmost peninsula features a stark seascape complete with a craggy coastline, windswept sand dunes and hints of Iron Age culture.
 A cycling tour introduces tourists to birdlife, geology and the history of the peninsula.